 வீச்சப்பா போகருட கருணையாலே விளம்பினேன் புலிப்பாணி வினையைக்கேளே

-Sage Pulippani says he has just explained Neecha bhanga rajayoga.
-But he cautions that (3) if malefic planets accompany or aspect the dispositor or the Moon which is responsible for neecha bhanga, the debilitation will not be nullified, and the jataka will suffer malefic results.
+Sage Pulippani says he has just explained Neecha bhanga raja yoga.
+But he cautions that if malefic planets accompany or aspect the debilitated planet, the jataka will suffer malefic results.

-Of the 78 horoscopes discussed in the Aries ascendant collection of Saptarishi Nadi, saptarishis mention only one instance of this yoga (cancellation of debilitation).
-This shows that this yoga is not common; the rule 3 mentioned above may be the reason.
+Of the 78 horoscopes discussed in the Aries ascendant collection of Saptarishi Nadi, only one instance of Neecha bhanga (cancellation of debilitation) has been mentioned.
+This shows that this yoga is not commonly encountered.

 Summing it up